ahmedDevs/obscure-animals-api/README.md

 ## Lessons Learned:

-Building an API presents some several challenges, one of these challenges is gathering data in an ethical and legal manner.
+Building an API presents several challenges, one of these challenges is gathering data in an ethical and legal manner.
 The time I spent dealing with the data aspect of this project has given me a new outlook on data and how to manage it.